bTehe/PLM-ICD/README.md

    python prepare_data/prepare_mimiciii_mullenbach.py
    ```

-   and verify that the generated `.feather` and split files match what your data configs expect.
+   and verify that the generated `.feather` and split files are in the directories defined by `DATA_DIRECTORY_MIMICIII_FULL` and `DATA_DIRECTORY_MIMICIII_50`, and that these paths match your data configs.

 4. **Download model checkpoints (optional)**
    Download the model checkpoints and unzip them if you want to evaluate existing models instead of training from scratch.